islandora-interest-groups/Islandora-Documentation-Interest-Group/projects/2022_IslandoraCon_DIG-workshop.md

   * Github: how to create an account, how to navigate the documentation repository, how to create issues, how to edit/build/test documentation pages, how to create and merge pull requests
   * Markdown and MkDocs
   * Documentation do's and dont's
-  * Slack: How to bug developers
+  * Slack: How to reach out to developers

 ## In-Person/virtual?
 * ~~In-person~~